2DegreesInvesting/ds-incubator/README.md

 in data-science at [2DII](https://2degrees-investing.org/) and beyond.

 The main element of this project is an internal, online, weekly meetup.
-A series of meetups covers a topic that is interesting to us and useful to broader data-science community.
+A series of meetups covers a topic that is interesting to us and hopefully useful to the broader data-science community.
 We vote which topic to cover based on a few [suggestions](https://bit.ly/dsi-ideas) and contributed ideas.

 Each series has: